 With a durable body and a tarpaulin bottom, the Sevylor Quikpak K1 is a watersport craft for one person.
 With a weight capacity of up to 400 lbs, it is an inflatable kayak that is designed for you to sit on top.

 The construction of the kayak consists of a high-grade 21 gauge PVC and doesn’t in no way tell of its low price.
 The shorter a kayak is, the faster it tends to be, and the Sevylor Quikpak has found a way to combine storability and dimensions.
 As such, it measures just 8 feet and 7 inches and has a width of 3 feet.
 It’s also very lightweight, with only 18 lbs weight.
 Additionally, the kayak comes with a 90-day limited warranty.

-Why are we impressed?
-It offers one of the highest weight capacity for single-seat kayaks on our list.
+What we liked: It offers one of the highest weight capacity for single-seat kayaks on our list.
 We also like heavy-gauge material.

-What negatives must you be aware of?
-The 90-day warranty could be more extended.
+What could be better: The 90-day warranty could be more extended.
 But for the included accessories and the price, we have no complaint.